rlivsey/fireplace/README.md

 * `number`
 * `timestamp` (the epoch returned from date.getTime())

+### Custom Keys

+You can change the key used to serialize the data to/from Firebase with the `key` option.
-The only option is `key`, which sets what key the attribute maps to in Firebase, by default this is the underscored version of the name, so `firstName` maps to `first_name`.
+By default this is the underscored version of the name, so `firstName` maps to `first_name`.

 For example, lets add a date of birth date attribute and map the lastName attribute to "surname":